Set up Azure Blob Storage for AODocs

 1. Open the Containers page for the Azure storage account you created.

-3. In the New container pop-up, enter a name for your container, then press Create.
+3. In the New container dialog, enter a name for your container, then click Create.

 image12.png